-- Build general mathematical tools and algorithmic strategies that can be applied to a wide range of problems. - Assignments will emphasize algorithm design, correctness proofs, and asymptotic analysis (minimal required coding). - The homework is designed to make you think beyond what is taught in class.
+- Build general mathematical tools and algorithmic strategies that can be applied to a wide range of problems. - Assignments emphasize algorithm design, correctness proofs, and asymptotic analysis (relatively little required coding). - The homework will push beyond what is taught in class.
 You will get stuck, and not see the solutions right away.
-This is a great (the only?) way to build mathematical and algorithm design skills. - A strong algorithms and mathematical background (particularly in linear algebra and probability) are required. - · UMass prereqs: COMPSCI 240 and COMPSCI 311.
+This is a key way to build mathematical and algorithm design skills. - A strong algorithms and mathematical background (particularly in linear algebra and probability) are required. - Prereqs: COMPSCI 240 and COMPSCI 311.
+If you are an MS student and unsure about your background, email me or come chat.